 mobile + grown color

-Another inspiration for this project stems from several meaningful experiences gathered while living in Brooklyn, NY.
+Another inspiration for this project stems from several meaningful experiences cultivate in Brooklyn, NY.
 While in the city I worked with artist Mary Mattingly on her project SWALE: A Floating Food Forest.
 For Mattingly’s project, a floating barge was converted into an edible and medicinal forest of perennial plants that tours through the Bronx, Governor’s Island, Brooklyn Bridge Park, and beyond.
 It is free and open to the public.
 The mobility of work gives the public access to food and opens up a dialogue about what it would mean if food were a free public service instead of an expensive commodity.
 Accessibility, mobility, and the many functions of plants are all parallel concepts and characteristics in my pigment and dye garden.